 DER impacts on Underfrequency Load Shed programs.

-Effects of harmonics produced by non-linear device based DERs (e.g. inverters) on the power system.

 Impacts of DER on System Restoration and Black Start Plans.

 DER Markets: Encouraging identification of Points of Common Coupling transmission nodes affected and injection to where DER is best utilized and the appropriate DER output levels.
 Some Areas currently allow aggregation across a broad area while others require aggregation to specify at which transmission node the aggregated injection will occur.